bomeans/bomeans_sdk_bin/Linux/README.md

+[NOTE]
-[NOTE] Bomeans IR SDK for Linux is still in alpha phase.
+* Linux IR SDK is still in alpha phase for tesing.
+* SmartPicker is not included in the Linux SDK.

 # Linux SDK Documentation